isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/school%20literature%20festival%201.png)
 ![](/images/school%20literature%20festival%202.png)

 The National Schools Literature Festival this year was held at the National Institute of Education on 22 August 2015.
 PL girls took part in 4 events of the festival and enjoyed a time of learning Literature in a fun and engaging way.
 Upper Secondary students formed debate teams and took part in a Set Text Debate on Joy Luck Club and an Unseen Text Debate.
 The team who participated in the Unseen Text Debate won in their debate.
-For the Lower Secondary, a group of Lower Secondary students put up a Book Parade display on The Merchant of Venice , and achieved 2 nd place in their category.
-Another Lower Secondary group also presented a Book Trailer on Red Sky in the Morning , which attained 3 rd position in their category.
-The participants also had the opportunity to attend sessions on prose, poetry and drama conducted by Singaporean experts and writers in the field, in line with the SG50 celebrations.
+For the Lower Secondary, a group of Lower Secondary students put up a Book Parade display on The Merchant of Venice , and achieved 2&nbsp;nd&nbsp;place in their category.
+Another Lower Secondary group also presented a Book Trailer on Red Sky in the Morning , which attained 3&nbsp;rd&nbsp;position in their category.
+The participants also had the opportunity to attend sessions on prose, poetry and drama conducted by Singaporean experts and writers in the field, in line with the SG50 celebrations.&nbsp;

-****Students' Reflection:****
+****Students' Reflection:****&nbsp;

 “Participating in the Lit Fest was an enjoyable and enriching experience.
 In our preparation for the Unseen Poetry debate, my team had fun analysing the poem ad found it very intellectually stimulating.
 I am glad to have gotten the chance to meet many writers and listen to their writing tips.
-Overall, Lit Fest really enhanced my appreciation for Literature as a subject and the English Language.”  <br>
+Overall, Lit Fest really enhanced my appreciation for Literature as a subject and the English Language.”&nbsp; <br>
-**_– Megan Lew, 3A3_**
+**_– Megan Lew, 3A3_**&nbsp;

 “To me, the National Schools Literature Festival is more than a competition.
 It is a true celebration of the beauty of the English language.
 It was a joy to listen to many famous Singaporean writers, poets and playwrights as I got to learn things that can't be taught with the classroom walls.
-I feel truly blessed to have gotten such a wonderful opportunity.”  <br>
+I feel truly blessed to have gotten such a wonderful opportunity.”&nbsp; <br>
-**_– Neema Jayasinghe, 3A3_**
+**_– Neema Jayasinghe, 3A3_**&nbsp;